 In Algorithm 2, we randomly generate a mutation position α (1≤α≤|E|).
-If a previously triggered (vla(e)==1) choice e≥α is triggered (vla(e)'==1) again, we randomly select an activity from the optional activity set Qe to implement.
+If a previously triggered (vla(e)=1) choice e≥α is triggered (vla(e)'=1) again, we randomly select an activity from the optional activity set Qe to implement.
 The premise of selecting this activity is that the activity has not been implemented before being selected.
 Except for the selected activities, other activities are not implemented (Lines 8-14).
-If a choice e is first triggered (vla(e)'==1, vla(e)==0), then an activity is randomly selected from Qe to implement (Lines 15~18).
+If a choice e is first triggered (vla(e)'=1, vla(e)=0), then an activity is randomly selected from Qe to implement (Lines 15~18).
 After selecting the optional activity to be implemented, the implementation status of each dependent activity needs to be updated according to the implementation of the optional activity in Qe (Lines 20-25).
-If a previously triggered (vla(e)==1) choice e is not triggered (vla(e)'==0) again, then the optional activities in Qe are not implemented, and the corresponding dependent activities are not implemented (Lines 28-33).
+If a previously triggered (vla(e)=1) choice e is not triggered (vla(e)'=0) again, then the optional activities in Qe are not implemented, and the corresponding dependent activities are not implemented (Lines 28-33).
 After one choice is considered, we determine in turn whether the subsequent choices are triggered.

 For RK and SK, a uniform mutation is applied.
 Specifically, for each pair of (rki,ski), a random number rn∈[0,1] is generated.
 If rn<Pm, then we use two random numbers r1,r2∈[0,1] to replace the corresponding (rki,ski).